 3.3 The Participant may not assign, transfer, charge or otherwise encumber, declare a trust over or deal in any other manner with this Agreement or any right, benefit or interest under it without the prior written consent of WPD.

-3.4 The Participant shall maintain the plant and apparatus comprising each Site(s) / Group to such a standard that the Participant can meet its obligations to provide, or permit the despatch by WPD of, Demand Response in accordance with the terms of this Agreement, and otherwise in accordance with Good Industry Practice.
+3.4 The Participant shall maintain the plant and apparatus comprising each Site / Group to such a standard that the Participant can meet its obligations to provide, or permit the despatch by WPD of, Demand Response in accordance with the terms of this Agreement, and otherwise in accordance with Good Industry Practice.

 4. Payment